ag-shreya/Glabbr-Contact-App/backend/README.md

      post: 5432 \
      username: postgres \
      password: root \
-     server: 172.17.0.2 (below are the cmds to get the id)
+     server: 172.17.0.2 (below are the cmds to get the id) / host.docker.internal

 ```cmd
 $ docker ps